SapitoSucio/froggo-guides/docs/script_commands.md

       close;
    }
 ```
-- After spending some time reading info on Xor's, the player finally completes quest 1:
+- After spending some time reading info on Xor`s, the player finally completes quest 1:
 ```cpp
    if (inProgress&1 && isComplete) {
       // this will unset the bit for quest 1 (inProgress has that bit set to 1)